browserengineering/book/book/http.md

     basically standardized.
 In Python, the flags we pass are defaults, so you can actually call `socket.socket()`; I'm keeping the flags here in case you're following along in another language.

-[^18]: Well, to be more precise, you need to call `encode` and then tell
-    it the *character encoding* that your string should use.
-This is a complicated topic.
-I'm using `utf8` here, which is a common character encoding and will work on many pages, but in the real world you would need to be more careful.

 [^19]: If you're in another language, you might only have `socket.read`
     available.
 You'll need to write the loop, checking the socket